vb-consulting/NpgsqlRest/options.md

 - Type: `string?`
 - Default: `"request.ip_address"`

 IP address context key that is used to set context variable for the IP address.
+When this option is not null, the IP address will be set to the context variable when UseUserContext is enabled and even when user is not authenticated.

 ### AuthenticationOptions.IpAddressParameterName

 - Type: `string?`
 - Default: `"_ip_address"`

 IP address parameter name that is used to set parameter value for the IP address.
-Parameter name can be original or converted and it has to be the text type.
+When this option is not null, the IP address will be set to the parameter when UseUserContext is enabled and even when user is not authenticated.

 ### AuthenticationOptions.MessageColumnName